mikestead/openapi-client/README.md

    */
   processRequest?: (op: OperationInfo, reqInfo: RequestInfo) => RequestInfo${ST}
   /**
-   * If you need some type of Request retry behavior this function is the place to do it.
+   * If you need some type of request retry behavior this function
+   * is the place to do it.
    *
-   * The response is promise based so simply resolve the "res" parameter if you're happy with it e.g.
+   * The response is promise based so simply resolve the "res" parameter
+   * if you're happy with it e.g.
    *
    *     if (!res.error) return Promise.resolve({ res });
    *